-- a) All male employees must wear long sleeved shirts with the exception of on Smart Casual Day, when short sleeved shirts are allowed.
-Shirts must be tucked in.
-Smart Casual Day is applicable on every Friday (for employees working from Monday to Friday) or Thursday (for employees working from Sunday to Thursday) or any other day identified by PETRONAS. - b) Male executives are no longer be required to wear neck ties to work except when required to do so for official business meeting and/or functions. - c) 'Baju Melayu' attire, complete with 'samping' and 'songkok' is allowed on Fridays. - d) Casual printed shirts, T-shirts, sweatpants, jeans, exercise pants, track bottom, all types of shorts, and any spandex or form fitting pants, such as cycling shorts, are not allowed.
+- a) All male employees must wear long sleeved shirts with the exception of on Japan Cool-Biz Period, when short sleeved shirts are allowed.
+Shirts must be tucked in. - b) Male executives are no longer be required to wear neck ties to work except when required to do so for official business meeting and/or functions. - c) Casual printed shirts, T-shirts, sweatpants, jeans, exercise pants, track bottom, all types of shorts, and any spandex or form fitting pants, such as cycling shorts, are not allowed.

-e) Footwear must be appropriate and suitable.
-Slippers, flat sandals/ slip-ons, loafers, thongs, flip-flops, sport shoes, athletic shoes, sneakers, rubber boots or clogs are not allowed.
+Footwear must be appropriate and suitable.
+Slippers, flat sandals/ slip-ons, loafers, thongs, flipflops, sport shoes, athletic shoes, sneakers, rubber boots or clogs are not allowed.
 Exemption is given for those with medical reasons.